 I understand that sometimes circumstances might prevent you from completing assignments by the due date.
-To help you in these situations, you each have three 48-hour late passes that can be used to extend the deadline of an assignment (quizzes, bonus recitations, bonus assignments, honors option assignments) by 48 hours (no questions asked).
-Late passes cannot be used on Exams or Exam Corrections.
+To help you in these situations, you each have three 48-hour late passes that can be used to extend the deadline of an assignment (quizzes, bonus recitations, exams, exam corrections) by 48 hours (no questions asked).